Helping millions of people navigate the world of technology.

 How to Hide Copilot Button in Microsoft Edge on Mobile

-Step 1: Launch the Microsoft Edge app on your Android or iPhone.
-Once launched, tap on the hamburger menu in the bottom-right corner.
+Step 1: Launch the Microsoft Edge app.
+Then, tap on the hamburger menu at the bottom right.

-Step 2: From the bottom sheet, choose Settings.
-Then, go to General.
+Step 2: From the bottom sheet, choose Settings > General.

 go to General

 Step 3: Under General, go to Copilot.
-On the next screen, toggle off the Show Copilot option and tap Done.
+On the next screen, toggle off Show Copilot and tap Done.

 toggle off the Show Copilot option